 Recording of Wednesday, May 07, 2025 | The smarter E Europe Exhibition Program 2025 | Exhibition Program | Language: English | Duration: 17:23 .

-The speaker at The smarter E Europe event, head of grid consulting in Germany, discusses the evolving challenges and transformations within electrical grids due to increasing renewable energy generation and electrification.
-This shift transforms consumers into "flexumers," necessitating advanced grid management systems that incorporate digitalization, automation, and flexibility for better Distributed Energy Resources (DER) hosting capacity.
-Traditional infrastructure investments are inadequate; thus innovative solutions are essential for scalability.
-Grid operators face pressure from rising solar adoption and electric vehicle connections.
-A proposed strategic development path includes digitizing networks into digital twins for planning/operation purposes, identifying critical low-voltage grids through stress testing, and employing ICT technology as needed—anticipating 15-20% of these grids may become critical by 2030.
-Advancements include simulations to optimize operations by early identification of critical sections allowing cost-sharing with other developments like fiber optics or heating systems.
-Tools such as the "grid model builder" automate low-voltage grid modeling using geographical data integrated with SCADA/CRM sources aiding various organizational departments.
-Digitized grids serve both planning/operational functions enhancing efficiency via probabilistic evaluations determining optimal measuring device placement locations while next-generation architectures combine hardware/software layers offering comprehensive system views within an open ecosystem framework supporting automated outage response recommendations potentially improving utilization rates significantly following Pareto's principle ensuring maximum benefits from minimal investments amidst regulatory frameworks promoting local market flexibility crucial given expansion constraints aligning individual prosumer actions toward collective optimization goals.
+The speaker at The smarter E Europe event, who leads grid consulting in Germany, discussed the evolving challenges and transformations in electrical grids caused by increasing renewable energy generation and electrification.
+This transition is turning consumers into so-called "flexumers" (flexible consumers), which necessitates advanced grid management systems that leverage digitalization, automation, and flexibility to increase the hosting capacity for Distributed Energy Resources (DER).
+Traditional infrastructure investments are no longer sufficient, so innovative and scalable solutions are essential.
+Grid operators are under increasing pressure due to rising adoption of solar PV and electric vehicles.
+The proposed strategy includes digitizing networks into "digital twins" for planning and operational purposes, identifying critical low-voltage grids through stress testing, and deploying ICT solutions where needed.
+It is anticipated that 15–20% of these low-voltage grids may require significant intervention by 2030.
+Further advancements include simulations that optimize grid operations by identifying critical sections early, enabling cost-sharing with other infrastructure projects such as fiber optics or district heating systems.
+Tools like the "grid model builder" automate the modeling of low-voltage grids, using geographic data integrated with SCADA and CRM sources, and support various organizational departments.
+Digitized grids improve both planning and operations by enabling probabilistic evaluations to determine the optimal placement of measurement devices.
+Next-generation grid architectures will combine hardware and software layers to offer comprehensive system views within an open ecosystem, supporting automated outage response and improving utilization rates.
+By following Pareto's principle, these approaches ensure maximum benefits from minimal investments.
+Ultimately, regulatory frameworks promoting local market flexibility are crucial, especially as grid expansion faces constraints.
+Aligning the actions of individual prosumers toward collective optimization goals will be essential for a resilient and efficient future grid.

 Ben Gemsjäger